ghoersti/RL/README.md

 Assuming python 3.9 and conda are installed create the env using.
 `conda env create -f RL37.yml`

+in the sea of images there is 1 notebook for both the forest and frozen lake MDP , titled obviously.

 Open jupyter
 `jupyter notebook` execute code as needed